A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: The tractor mass cocycle

+Returning to our setting of the class $[g]$ on $\barm$, we denote by $\si\in\Ga(\Cal TM)$ the density corresponding to $g$.
+Since $g$ is Einstein, $D^A\si$ is a parallel section of $\Cal T\barm|_M$ which thus extends to all of $\barm$.
+From Propositions \ref{prop2.5} and \ref{prop2.6} the orthocomplement of the boundary value can be naturally identified with $\Cal T\partial M$.
 On the other hand, on $M$, $\si$ is nowhere vanishing.
-Thus on $M$, we can write any parallel section of $\Cal T\barm$ as $D^A(V\si)$ for some smooth function $V:M\to\Bbb R$.
-Now $\nabla^{\Cal T}_aD^A(V\si)=0$ is a differential equation on $V$ that can be easily computed from formulae \eqref{D-def} and \eqref{trac-conn} in the scale $g$, and using that $\Rho_{ab}$ is a multiple of $g_{ab}$.
-This shows that $\nabla_a\nabla_b V$ must have vanishing trace-free part, and it is well known that, since $D^A(\si)$ is parallel, this is also sufficient for $D^A(V\si)$ being parallel (see e.g. \cite{BEG}).
-To obtain parallel sections that lead to boundary tractors along $\partial M$, we can require in addition that $D^A(V\si)$ is orthogonal to $D^A(\si)$.
-One immediately verifies that this condition is equivalent to requiring that $V$, in addition, satisfies $\Delta V=-2\Rho V=nV$.
-The two required properties then can be equivalently encoded as a single equation, the KID (``Killing initial data'') equation
+Thus on $M$, we can write any parallel section of $\Cal T\barm$ as $D^A(V\si)$ for some smooth function $V:M\to\Bbb R$ such that $V\si$ lies in the kernel of \eqref{conf-Ein}.
+But in terms of the Levi-Civita connection of $g$, for which $\si$ is parallel, and taking into account that the Schouten tensor is pure trace, this is equivalent to vanishing of the trace-free part of $\nabla_a\nabla_b V$.
+To obtain parallel sections that lead to boundary tractors along $\partial M$, we can require in addition that $D^A(V\si)$ is orthogonal to $D^A\si$.
+Working in the scale determined by $g$ and using formula \eqref{trac-met}, one immediately verifies that this condition is equivalent to requiring that $V$, in addition, satisfies $\Delta V=-2\Rho V=nV$.
+The two required properties then can be equivalently encoded as a single equation, the KID (``Killing initial data'') equation (which naturally decomposes into trace-free part and trace-part)

-Hence we see that, via $\tfrac1n D^A(V\si)$ on $M$, solutions to this equations parametrise those parallel tractors on $\barm$, which lie in $\Cal T\partial M$ along $\partial M$.
-But on the other hand, solutions to this equation parametrise the mass integrals in the classical approach to the AH version of mass, which was our original motivation for looking for a tractor description.
+Hence we see that, via $\tfrac1n D^A(V\si)$ on $M$, solutions to this equations parameterize those parallel tractors on $\barm$ which lie in $\Cal T\partial M$ along $\partial M$, as recall $\Cal T\partial M$ ~can be identified with ${N_A}^\perp\subset \Cal T \barm |_{\partial M}$.
+Put another way, solutions to (\ref{KID}) capture (in a 1-1 way) scales on $M$ whose limit at $\partial M$ is an Einstein, or almost Einstein (in the sense of \cite{Curry-Gover,Gover:P-E}) metric on $\partial M$.
+But on the other hand, solutions to this equation parameterize the mass integrals in the classical approach to the AH version of mass, which was our original motivation for looking for a tractor description.

 \begin{thm} Let $\barm$ be an open neighborhood of $\partial M=S^{n-1}$ in the closed unit ball, let $\Cal G$ be the equivalence class of the restriction of the hyperbolic (Poincar\'e) metric $g$ to $M$.
 For a metric $h\in\Cal G$ consider $c(h)\in\Om^{n-1}(\partial M,\Cal T\partial M)$ as in Theorem \ref{thm3.8}.
 For a solution $V$ of the KID equation \eqref{KID}, let $s_V\in\Ga(\Cal T\partial M)$ be the parallel section obtained as the boundary value of $\frac{1}{n} D^A(V\si)\in\Ga(\Cal T\barm)$ (with respect to $[g]$).